VERA (deleted scene)

 “Keep dreaming.
-That girl is claimed by that sweet young Eli who follows her around.”
+That girl is claimed by sweet young Eli who follows her around.”
 I snort.
 Sweet young Eli?
 Following her around?
 Is that how other people see them?
-Margaret challenges me, “If she is your girlfriend, what was she wearing?”
+Margaret challenges me, “If she's your girlfriend, what was she wearing?”

 “For fuck’s sake.
-It has been weeks.
 Fine, a dress and a long doily and I don’t even know what shoes.”

 “Not even close.
 A babydoll and a crocheted duster.
 I think you are full of crap and just want the car.”